MGMT610 - FOUND OF TEAMWRK & LDRSH (Course Syllabus)

 MGMT729 - INTEL PROPERTY STRATEGY (Course Syllabus)

 Announcing the first iPhone at Macworld 2007, Apple CEO Steve Jobs famously boasted: "And boy, have we patented it!"
 How, and to what extent, do patents and intellectual property really provide competitive advantage for innovative technology companies?
 What makes an IP asset strategically powerful?
 How do patents impact, and even drive, major corporate decisions including M&A, venture funding and exits, and entry into new markets?
 In this course, students will learn to critically analyze and answer these questions, gaining insights they can leverage in their future roles as innovation industry executives, entrepreneurs, strategist and investors.
+This course is cross-listed with LGST 729/MGMT229.
 The course includes three major units.
 In Unit 1, Patents and Innovation Value, we examine closely the relationship between competitive advantage, value proposition, and intellectual property (particularly patents).
 We will apply our understanding of that relationship to critique and sharpen patent strategy to protect examples of cutting-edge technologies.
 In Unit 2, Patent Leverage and the Corporate Playbook, we study theory and examples of how intellectual property leverage strategically informs corporate transactions and decisions, for established companies as well as for start-ups.
 In unit 3, Limits and Alternatives to Patents, we confront the recent legal trend toward reigning in the power and scope of patents.
 We also consider the growing importance of data as a proprietary technology asset, and discuss options for adapting intellectual property strategy appropriately.
 Throughout, students will learn and practice applying the concepts we learn to decision-making in examples based on innovative real-world technologies and businesses.

 MGMT731 - TECHNOLOGY STRATEGY (Course Syllabus)